-It seems to go against the norm to tell you that it is fantastic that you caring what people think (and say)!!
-Most would tell you not to.
-However people who truly don’t care about others or their opinions are typically narcisstic or sociopathic, so yeah for caring!!
+It seems to go against the norm to tell you that it is brilliant that you are caring what what people think (and say)about you.
+Most people would tell you not to care.
+However people who truly don’t care about others or their opinions are typically narcisstic or sociopathic, so yah for caring!!

 However it is important to note that there is a difference between caring about what people think verses taking it on board.

 Unless you fall under those two categories I believe it is impossible to not be caring about what others think.
 Because as humans we give meaning to things.
 Our brains are wired to perceive, in prehistoric times this is what kept us alive.
 However it is important to note that meaning doesn’t necessary equate to truth.

 What you perceive someone else to be thinking about you, may not actually be true.
 If fact the opposite actually may be.
 Yet whether a person has said or thought something, or you have perceived them too, what matters more so is the weight and importance you give to it.